UK PM faces ‘Partygate’ report reckoning

 That is now complete with the issuance of 126 fines to 83 people, although the police force is under pressure to reopen the investigation as new evidence emerges.

+They described a rule-breaking culture with dozens of people crowded into the room.

-The party came days after the government ordered a second Covid lockdown in England and banned households from mixing.
+The party came days after the government ordered a second Covid lockdown in England and banned households from mixing to try to halt the close-contact spread of the virus.

 The event was on a Friday, when the Downing Street press office organised regular “WTF” (“Wine-Time Friday”) drinks starting at 4:00 pm, according to Panorama.